Logo with a stylized topographic map design and the text 'Dr. Chantelle Quesnelle'.

 • Ontario Psychological Association (OPA)

-I use a blend of Acceptance and Commitment Therapy (ACT) and Solution-Focused Therapy in my approach to providing support.
+I use a blend of Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Solution-Focused Therapy in my approach to providing support.
 These are two evidence-based modalities that emphasize personal values, strengths, and practical action-oriented strategies and elicit forward momentum - whether that means aligning actions with values, figuring how to do more of what's working, or increasing psychological flexibility.

 In addition to therapy, I also provide psychological assessments for children, adolescents and young adults.
 My approach to assessment is also collaborative and strengths-based with the goal of understanding what feels difficult and why - whether at school, at work, or in daily life - and to identify practical strategies and recommendations that can truly make a difference.
 In you are interested in psychological assessment services please visit Riverwise Psychological Services for more information.